simocn77/dhtest/README.txt

 DHTEST README
 -------------

+Description: DHCP client simulation dhtest can simulate multiple DHCP clients behind a network device.
+It can help in testing the DHCP servers or in testing switch/router by loading the device with multiple DHCP clients.`

 1. Run 'make' command on shell to complile and build dhtest.

 2. Run 'make clean' to remove dhtest